-Sarah Therio, DVM, is a board-certified emergency care veterinarian at Veterinary Specialty Center of Tucson.
+Sarah Therio, DVM, is an Emergency Veterinarian at Veterinary Specialty Center of Tucson.

 Dr. Sarah Therio is an Arizona native, having grown up in rural northern Arizona.
 She attended the University of Arizona, where she earned her Bachelor’s degree in Veterinary Science with Honors and minored in Creative Writing, while making the Dean’s List.

 She also enjoyed serving as a Resident Assistant there for four years, where she mentored hundreds of undergraduate students and promoted their social, professional, and educational success.

 She then attended Colorado State University to earn her Doctor of Veterinary Medicine degree in 2016.
 While at Colorado State University, Dr. Therio worked as a nurse in the Emergency and Critical Care department at the James L. Voss Veterinary Teaching Hospital, was an Emergency Small Animal Surgery technician, and was a member of the Student Veterinary Emergency and Critical Care Society.

 She was also involved in a variety of leadership positions, most notably serving as the President of the Student Chapter of the American Veterinary Medical Association, which allowed her to travel across the country advocating for veterinary students.

 During her Presidency, she focused on bringing awareness to the issue of wellness in veterinary students.
 Dr. Therio was also involved in various research projects at CSU, including studies in canine parvovirus and canine hemangiosarcoma.